devopsdays/devopsdays-web/content/events/2018-chattanooga/welcome.md

 +++
-Title = "devopsdays Chattanooga 2018"
+Title = "DevOpsDays Chattanooga 2018"
 Type = "welcome"
 aliases = ["/events/2018-chattanooga/"]
-Description = "devopsdays Chattanooga 2018"
+Description = "DevOpsDays is coming to Chattanooga for the first time on November 13, 2018 at the Chattanooga Convention Center.
+Our first keynote speaker will be John Willis, an author of The DevOps Handbook."
 +++

 <div style="text-align:center;">